GianlucaPrincipini/oxidoc/README.md

 ### **oxidoc-server**
 Implements:
 - the TCP listener
 - per-connection handler
 - minimal protocol parsing
 - routing commands to the core engine

-### **oxidoc-cli**
-A minimal CLI that will:

-- connect to the server
-- send encoded commands
-- display server responses

 ---